Call for Industrial PhD Projects in Data-driven Life Science 2025

 Project proposals in the four DDLS research areas are welcome.
 The funded projects should be in line with the DDLS strategy and have a novel and original data-driven perspective, be of high scientific quality and combine the life science and data science topics and provide an excellent training environment.
 One main academic supervisor, one industrial co-supervisor and one deputy industrial supervisor must be presented in the project application.
 The main academic supervisor must have a primary employment at a Swedish university during the suggested PhD period and the two industrial co-supervisors must also have a secured employment (min 80% each) during the suggested PhD period at the company.
 The company should be financially sufficiently stable to take the responsibility for the doctoral student over several years and possess enough scientific competence to contribute to and benefit from the knowledge gained in the project.
 The supervisors, as project applicants, are responsible and expected to advise the industrial PhD student throughout the PhD period.

-The call is open to all researchers in Sweden who can act as a main supervisor or a co-supervisor for a PhD student.
-The same applicant can be the main supervisor in only one academic and one industrial project, but they can also act as co-supervisors in applications by other PIs.
-DDLS fellows can apply to the call for DDLS industrial PhD projects as main supervisor.
+Eligibility: The call is open to all researchers in Sweden who can act as a main supervisor or a co-supervisor for a PhD student.
+The same applicant can be the main supervisor in only one academic project application and one industrial project application, but can act as co-supervisor in applications by other PIs.
+DDLS fellows can apply to the DDLS Industrial PhD Project Call 2025 as main supervisors.

-Researchers that were granted funding as main supervisors in the 2023 DDLS industrial PhD project call are not eligible to apply as main supervisors for industrial PhD project in the current call.
-They may, however, apply as co-supervisors for academic and industrial PhD projects in the current call, and they may also apply as main supervisors for academic PhD projects (see the Call for DDLS Academic PhD Projects for details).
+Restrictions for applicants with ongoing or decided DDLS industrial PhD projects: Academic researchers who were granted funding as main supervisors in the DDLS Industrial PhD Project Call 2023 or in the DDLS Industrial PhD Project Call 2024 are eligible to apply as main supervisors in the current call, but they must collaborate with a new industrial partner.
+Likewise, industrial partners that were funded in the DDLS Industrial PhD Project Call 2023 or in the DDLS Industrial PhD Project Call 2024 are eligible to apply in the current call, but they must collaborate with a new main academic supervisor.
+However, these researchers or industrial partners may apply as co-supervisors for academic and industrial PhD projects in the current call, and they may also apply as main supervisors for academic PhD projects (see the Call for DDLS Academic PhD Projects for details on requirements and eligibility).

 Project participants (supervisors and students) are expected to be active contributors and participants in the national DDLS community events, training activities, seminars, and symposia organized by the DDLS Research School.